 JEWETT PARK

 Jewett Park is the only park in the Middlebury neighborhood.
 Located on a dead-end street, it was not well maintained and barely used due to safety issues.
 Guided by LINKS Community and Family Services with partners Neighborhood Network (a program of Habitat for Humanity of Summit County) and Summit County Public Health, the neighborhood provided input and direction on the design for the park.
-An official ribbon cutting is planned for July 15, 2023!

 PROJECT HIGHLIGHTS